 Image Gallery of Mountain Mushrooms & Fungi

-Autumn hiking in the Adirondacks means color!
-The vibrant oranges, golds, reds and every variation of each gives wonder to the heart and depth to the senses.
+Hiking in the Adirondacks means color!
+The vibrant greens of spring and summer, and the rich oranges, golds, reds of autumn gives wonder to the heart and depth to the senses.
 But not just when you’re looking up…try looking down!
 Adirondack Mountain mushrooms and fungi reveal a world of color, beauty and abundant life that is rich, intimate, and delightfully entertaining.

 You might also like: